 The summer rental season in the Hamptons has always been a busy time.
-But this summer the market has gone positively gangbusters.
+But this summer, the market has gone positively gangbusters.
 When New York City and the surrounding region closed down in response to the coronavirus, it led to an urban exodus as those with the means to do so looked for long-term rentals elsewhere.
-The result has been a feeding frenzy with many brokers saying it is unlike anything they have ever seen before.
-Summer rentals are going for unheard of prices with demand surging so dramatically that even the uber-wealthy are finding themselves with limited options.
-Rental inventory is now so tight that some are also considering purchasing a home in the Hamptons, a proposition not even on their radar a few months earlier.
+The result has been a feeding frenzy, with many brokers saying it is unlike anything they have ever seen before.
+As a result, summer rentals are going for unheard of prices, with demand surging so dramatically that even the uber-wealthy are finding themselves with limited options.
+Rental inventory is now so tight that some are considering purchasing a home in the Hamptons, a proposition not even on their radar a few months earlier.

 Featured Home: 25 Thre

 The State of Hampton’s MarketThe State of Hampton’s Market

 In a typical year, the summer rental season in the Hamptons typically starts on Memorial Day and runs through Labor Day.
 However, this year things got off to a much earlier start.
 Almost as soon as Gov. Andrew Cuomo ordered a statewide lockdown on March 20th, real estate agents began receiving initial calls for vacation rentals in the Hamptons.

 Things picked up even further once schools ordered to close as a full-blown exodus of wealthy New Yorkers began.
 Two of the biggest online vacation rental companies, Airbnb and VRBO, reported a 98% increase in bookings over last year for March.
 Some renters even began asking for the “right of first refusal,” meaning that if the owner received other offers for dates outside the original renter’s term, then they would have to alert the renter and give them time to match the offer.

 Summer Hampton RentalsSummer Hampton Rentals